NEW | Glooscap First Nation Rosé

-A wine of peace and friendship, this elegant, rich, and powerfully terroir-driven rosé is produced in allyship with our local Mi'kmaq community, Glooscap First Nation.
-From varietal selection to blending and label design, this wine was developed through many thoughtful conversations as together, we tasted and explored how our collaboration should look.
+A wine of peace and friendship, this elegant, rich, and powerfully terroir-driven rosé is the result of a meaningful collaboration between Benjamin Bridge and our local Mi'kmaq community, Glooscap First Nation.
+From varietal selection to blending and label design, the wine was developed through thoughtful conversations and shared experiences.

 Profits from this wine are split evenly between Glooscap First Nation and Benjamin Bridge, while our winery covers all winemaking and production costs.
-The proceeds go directly to the community, supporting meaningful initiatives of their choosing, such as helping individuals in need.
+The proceeds directly support initiatives chosen by the Glooscap community, reflecting a commitment to sustainability, allyship, and mutual respect.

 Available in Nova Scotia at your local NSLC and in Ontario through the LCBO.